 What’s your experience?

 How are you measuring and reducing your carbon emissions?
 What are the most impactful ways the coffee industry can lower its carbon footprint?
 And what actions are you going to take next?
-Let us know your thoughts and ideas, we’re on all the usual channels.
+Let us know, we’re on all the usual channels.